 In general, we aim to collect objects and archives that build upon the strengths of our existing collections and only if their condition and medium can be supported by our resources.
 If we cannot accommodate material, we will do our best to recommend another home at a sister library, archive or museum.

-If we accept your donation you will be asked to sign a deposit agreement.
-Please bear in mind that we cannot accept any unsolicited personal or unpublished material without an agreement in place, if in doubt please speak to us.
+Please bear in mind that we cannot accept any unsolicited personal or unpublished material without an agreement in place, if in doubt please contact us.

 Types of material